 The length of term for your new loan has to be decided upon in context of your general finances.
 For example, if you hold $35,000 in credit card debt and have not saved for college for your children, you may want to get a longer term loan of 30 years or more to keep your payments down.
 But someone with more savings may want to have a shorter term so that they can build their equity more quickly.

 Different mortgage loan providers may offer different rates for very similar loan products.
 Experts often recommend getting some quotes from a credit union, community bank a direct mortgage lender and a national bank to see what kind of terms they offer.

-Just as important as the rate is to work with a lender that you trust and that has good customer service.
+Just as important as the rate is to work with a refinance mortgage lender that you trust and that has good customer service.
 Many home loans get tied up in red tape, so it is critical to have a lender who communicates with you well.